 I recently read a blog post and it came to mind while writing this.
 Resourceful Entrepreneur identified the four types of entrepreneurs that exist to include: social entrepreneur, serial entrepreneur, lifestyle entrepreneur and solopreneur.

 In choosing which type of entrepreneur you want to be from this list, you have to understand your needs and abilities.
-A serial entrepreneur for instance, one who set up a business, sees it to growth, and goes on to start another from scratch over and over again, will require someone who has a driving personality than someone who is relational or a natural daydreamer.
+A serial entrepreneur for instance, one who sets up a business, sees it to grow, and goes on to start another from scratch over and over again, will require someone who has a driving personality more than someone who is relational or a natural daydreamer.